Skip to main content

 While this policy targets government spending, the trickle-down effect on the average Nigerian buyer could be significant:

 The "Nigeria First" policy is structurally sound, but its success depends entirely as always on enforcement and the raw will of the government to see it work.
-If the BPP holds its ground and denies shady waivers, we should see significant growth in Nigerian automotive industry.
+If the BPP holds its ground and denies shady waivers, there should be significant growth in Nigerian automotive industry.

 Follow on